Homemade mango curd in a glass jar

 Author: Karie

 A sweet-yet-tart curd made with fresh mangos.
-This vibrantly colored mango curd is awesome as a filling for cakes, tarts, or pavlova.
+This vibrantly colored mango curd is delicious as a filling for cakes, tarts, or pavlova.

 Equipment